 Why do we keep eulogizing very few of the till date?
 The greatest among the greats led/lead the life of quality.
-It is hard to separate what they invented from whom they were/are.
+It is hard to separate what they invented from who they were/are.

 It is a choice, really.
-You can choose to be a standard, a benchmark for success in your job role, industry, market, business or anything other thing you do in life.
+You can choose to be a standard, a benchmark for success in your job role, industry, market, business or any other thing you do in life.

 What do you want to be remembered for?
-That you made much money that won’t be buried with you or that you inspired, touched or transformed others’ lives for good?
+That you made much money that would not be buried with you or that you inspired, touched or transformed others’ lives for good?

-“People think focus means saying yes to the thing you’ve got to focus on.
+“People think focus means saying yes to the thing you have got to focus on.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.”

-Most of people who commit suicide are people-pleasers, those who can’t just close their eyes and say NO.
+Most of the people who commit suicide are people-pleasers.

 “I’m the only person I know who’s lost a quarter of a billion dollars in one year…it’s very character building.”

-Loss is part of business.
-Of recent, Africa’s richest man, Aliko Dangote lost N50bn.
-He didn’t attempt suicide.
-Did he?
+A loss is part of the business.
 The more you are scared of losing money in business, the more cautious you are, the less risk you take, the more opportunities you end up losing.

 Never take risks blindly though.
 But trying not to lose at all is self-limitation.

-If Steve Jobs, like other successful business gurus, have lost huge amount of money or asset in the past and they recovered, why won’t you succeed despite you lose some money?
+If Steve Jobs, like other successful business gurus, have lost a huge amount of money or asset in the past and they recovered, why would you not succeed despite you lose some money?

 “I think if you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it for too long.
 Just figure out what’s next.”